 In 1988, the EPA stated all landfills will eventually

-In addition, landfills give off potentially harmful gases and odors that can permeate neighborhoods, linked to birth defects and other serious health problems.
-Another concern with landfills is the post-closure period in which many facilities are used as the base for athletic fields, playgrounds, parking lots or other facilities after their active period is over.
+Additional concerns.
+Landfills give off potentially harmful gases and odors that can permeate neighborhoods, linked to birth defects and other serious health problems.
+Another concern is the post-closure period in which many facilities are used as the base for athletic fields, playgrounds, parking lots or other facilities after their active period is over.
 Post-closure uses such as these can lead to cracks in the cover and subsequent leakage.

 For more information on landfills, see our report Casella: Coming to a Community Near You?

-- Williston, Vermont: Check out Willinston’s story and learn how we helped activists stop a landfill proposal in their neighborhood and call for the adoption of a zero-waste program instead:
+- Williston, Vermont: Check out Williston’s story and learn how we helped activists stop a landfill proposal in their neighborhood and call for the adoption of a zero-waste program instead: